(Current Version March 2016)

 Current Strengths and Emerging Opportunities in Teaching

 Priorities for most of our undergraduate and graduate programs are provided by our departmental strategic plans.
-The Faculty of Science is home to our interdisciplinary graduate programs (Aquaculture, Cognitive and Behavioural Ecology, Computational Science, Environmental Science, and Theoretical Physics).
+The Faculty of Science is home to our interdisciplinary graduate programs (Aquaculture, Cognitive and Behavioural Ecology, Scientific Computing, Environmental Science, and Theoretical Physics).
 As our graduate programs reflect our research expertise, we expect growth in our graduate programs to be fueled by growth in our research programs.